grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 or I prefer
 [Daniel Miessler tmux](https://danielmiessler.com/study/tmux/) and best of all [Dataplicity.com docs Run Your Scripts In Background](https://docs.dataplicity.com/docs/run-your-scripts-in-background)
 '''
-or many otherer places if you google for  "tmux tutorial"
+or many other places if you google for  "tmux tutorial"

 ## Install Stress Testing